codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/environment-deployments.md

 {% endhighlight %}

 Notice that we use the `CF_COMMIT_MESSAGE` [variable]({{site.baseurl}}/docs/pipelines/variables/) to annotate each environment with each build message.
-After your deploy at least once to each environment you should see the following in your [dashboard](https://g.codefresh.io/environments).
+After you deploy at least once to each environment, you should see the following in your [Environment dashboard](https://g.codefresh.io/environments).

 {% include image.html
 lightbox="true"